 This metal trellis design by Garden Requisites (opens in new tab) is available in a choice of galvanized, aged or painted metal, and will weather beautifully over time.

-Not all climbing vegetables grow tall, while some non-climbers also need support too.
-This clever mini trellis incorporates wire loops supported by bamboo canes – and is a fabulous solution if you are looking for small vegetable garden ideas.
+Not all climbing vegetables grow tall and some non-climbers also need support too.
+These clever mini vegetable garden trellis ideas incorporate wire loops supported by bamboo canes – and are a fabulous solution if you are looking for small garden ideas.

 Tall climbing plants, which may require staking, are perfectly accommodated, and the design shows how well it works for growing kale.
 But the idea is also suited to other crops such as dwarf peas, peppers and shorter chili plants.

 As well as supporting plants, the mini trellis provides a demarcation between different areas of the veg patch.

 When planning your vegetable garden trellis ideas, don't forget to include some fruit trees.
 Apples and pears are perfect for espaliering, which means the branches are trained to grow flat against a support such as a trellis.

 'Fruit trees are a wonderful addition, even in the tiniest space, as espaliers, cordons or step-overs,' says Clapp.

 This example uses a discreet wire trellis to train this elegant purple plum tree, creating a beautiful backdrop to the garden.
 If planting plum trees isn't to your taste, there are plenty of other fruit trees to espalier which will produce equally stunning effects.